openstack/tenks/ansible/roles/veth-pair/README.md

 Veth Pair
 =========

-This role creates a veth pair.
-It will plug one end into the specified OVS bridge and, optionally, can plug the other end into a source Linux bridge.
-If `veth_pair_state` is `absent`, it will ensure the veth pair is not plugged into the OVS bridge; if `veth_pair_plug_into_source` is enabled, it will ensure the veth pair is not plugged into the source bridge; finally, it will ensure the veth pair itself does not exist.
+This role manages a veth pair.
+Actions:

+  * If `veth_pair_state` is `present`, it will create the veth pair and plug one end into the specified OVS bridge.
+If `veth_pair_plug_into_source` is enabled, it will also plug the other end into/from a source Linux bridge.

+  * If `veth_pair_state` is `absent`, it will ensure the veth pair does not exist; if `veth_pair_plug_into_source` is also enabled, it will ensure the veth pair is not plugged into the source bridge.

 Requirements
 ------------